Personal Data (GDPR)

 You have the right to contact the Board if you want information about what personal data the Board processes about you (known as a register extract).
 Contact the Board, preferably in writing by mail or email at email@example.com indicating your name, personal ID number, mail address, phone number and email address.
 The register extract will normally be sent at no charge to your official address within one month.
 If your request is complicated, however, it may take longer.
 If your request is obviously baseless or of excessive character, the Board may charge a reasonable fee or refuse to meet your request.

 You can also contact the Board if you would like to request a correction or erasure of your personal data, request a limitation of processing or have an objection to processing of your personal data and would like to request that your personal data is moved.
 The Board, however, must point out that it is always required to follow regulations applicable to public agencies on such matters as public documents, public information and confidentiality, registration, archiving and deleting.
-If you have complaints on the Board’s processing of your personal data, you have the right to submit a complaint to the Swedish Data Protection Authority, which is the relevant supervisory authority.
+If you have complaints on the Board’s processing of your personal data, you have the right to submit a complaint to the Swedish Authority for Privacy Protection, which is the relevant supervisory authority.